kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ![BKK Online shop][bkk-app]

-The digital tickets you buy from the webshop can be presented on your smart phone to the ticket controller personnel until the fully electronic ticket system ([RIGO][rigo-website]) is deployed in Budapest (it is expected at the end of 2018).
+The digital tickets you buy from the webshop can be presented on your smart phone to the ticket controller personnel until the fully electronic ticket system ([RIGO][rigo-website]) is deployed in the capital (it is expected at the end of 2018).
 This is great news and I feel that we are finally reaching the technology level of the 21st century!

 Unfortunately the devil is in the details, so during the first week of operation many-many severe security vulnerabilities and usability problems have been discovered.
 Here they are without the need for completeness: